suave-ucsd/SuAVE-Documentation/index.md

       background-color: #808080;
       margin-top: 10px; /* Adjust the distance of the line from the button */ }
+   .arrow {
+    width: 0;
+    height: 0;
+    border-top: 12.5px solid transparent;
+    border-bottom: 12.5px solid transparent;
+    border-left: 25px solid #808080; /* Adjust the color of the arrow */
+    margin-top: 10px; /* Adjust the distance of the arrow from the button */
+    display: inline-block;
+    vertical-align: middle;
+    content: "";
+  }
    .white-line {
       width: 3px;
       height: 25px; /* Adjust the height of the line */